m2ozgun/LoRa-Offline-Blockchain/README.md

-# Offline SmartGrid transactions using LP-WAN technology.
+# Offline blockchain SmartGrid transactions using LP-WAN technology.

 This project aims to evaluate the effectiveness of running blockchain operation using distributed LP-WAN devices, particularly with LoRa.